-*as committed to his responsibility (@1 Corinthians 3), resulting in the great house, with Christ&#8217;s building (though the former be God&#8217;s building responsibly in the world), and attributing the privileges of the body to all that are in the house, is the origin of the corruption, which has defiled, and for which God will judge the guilty, professing body with His sorest judgment.
+as committed to his responsibility (@1 Corinthians 3), resulting in the great house, with Christ's building (though the former be God's building responsibly in the world), and attributing the privileges of the body to all that are in the house, is the origin of the corruption, which has defiled, and for which God will judge the guilty, professing body With His sorest judgment.
 The tract is given as it was printed at first.
 As I have spoken of myself (always a hazardous thing), I add that at the same period in which I was brought to liberty and to believe, with divinely given faith, in the presence of the Holy Spirit, I passed through the deepest possible exercise as to the authority of the word: whether if the world and the Church (that is, as an external thing, for it yet had certain traditional power over me as such) disappeared and were annihilated, and the word of God alone remained as an invisible thread over the abyss, my soul would trust in it.
 After deep exercise of soul I was brought by grace to feel I could entirely.
 I never found it fail me since.
 I have often failed; but I never found it failed me.
-I have added this, not, I trust, to speak of myself&#8212;an unpleasant and unsatisfactory, a dangerous thing&#8212;nor do I speak of any vision, but because, having spoken of the presence of the Holy Ghost, if I had not brought in this as to the word, the statement would have been seriously incomplete.
-In these days especially, when the authority of His written word is called in question on every side, it became important to state this part also of the history.]*
+I have added this, not, I trust, to speak of myself -- an unpleasant and unsatisfactory, a dangerous thing -- nor do I speak of any vision, but because, having spoken of the presence of the Holy Ghost, if I had not brought in this as to the word, the statement would have been seriously incomplete.
+In these days especially, when the authority of His written word is called in question on every side, it became important to state this part also of the history].

 In the statement which I make here, I make no rash or hasty expression of feeling, but what I believe the Lord would press upon the minds of Christians, and that which they must receive: that, the converse of which He might bear with in practice, while it did not interfere with and oppose the purposes of His grace, winking at the ignorance, but cannot when it does.